 This course gives students an overview of the police and their mission.
 It examines the evolution of policing as well as methods, issues, and challenges to present-day policing.
 The course also looks at technology in the service of law enforcement and explores the future of policing.

 The Correctional System

-Prerequisites: All CJS 100-level courses This course provides an overview of the field of corrections.
+This course provides an overview of the field of corrections.
 Topics covered are: prisons and jails, correctional policies, agencies, prison life, and challenges facing corrections.